Open topic with navigation

 Resend publishing notification: Publication notifications can be resent to providers and support staff.

-3. Publication subject: This is an optional field.
+4. Publication email subject: This is an optional field.
 A custom subject can be specified for email messages informing providers of the publication of a schedule.
 If no 'publication subject' is defined, the standard 'publication subject' will be used in the publication notification emails.

-4. Publication note: You have an option to add a note to the 'Draft', 'Requests', and 'As-scheduled' email message.
+5. Publication email note: You have an option to add a note to the 'Draft', 'Requests', and 'As-scheduled' email message.
 An unlimited amount of text can be entered for the 'publication note' included in publication email notifications.